Non-specific effect of vaccines: BCG vaccine

-Oral Poliovirus Vaccine
+Polio vaccine

-Oral Poliovirus Vaccine (OPV) was developed in the 1950s by Dr. Albert Sabin and is made from live attenuated polioviruses of three serotypes.
+The oral polio vaccine (OPV) was developed in the 1950s by Dr. Albert Sabin and is made from live attenuated polioviruses of three serotypes.
 The first evidence of non-specific effects of OPV was protection by vaccination with OPV of serotype 2 against disease caused by serotype 1 poliovirus without any evidence of cross-neutralization.
 Vaccination with trivalent OPV helped to stop outbreak of paralytic disease caused by Enterovirus 71 in Bulgaria.
 In large prospective clinical trials OPV was shown to protect against seasonal influenza and other acute respiratory diseases.
 Immunization with OPV was also shown to lead to a faster healing of genital herpes lesions.
 Immunization with OPV was found to reduce all-cause childhood mortality even in the absence of wild poliovirus circulation, hospital admission rate, incidence of bacterial diarrhea, and otitis media.
 Vaccination with OPV results in Interferon induction that is believed to be the main mediator of the non-specific protective effects of OPV.